 Of course, having a great idea for your wellness business is just the first step.

 Next, you’ll want to connect with some people already running that type of business and talk with them about their experience.
-Listening to interviews with successful wellpreneurs can also be really helpful (if you want to become a health coach, definitely check out my Health Coach Decision Kit here!)
+Listening to interviews with successful wellpreneurs can also be really helpful (if you want to become a health coach, definitely check out our Health Coach Decision Kit here!)

 What’s the most important factor for you in deciding what type of wellness business to start?
 Tell us in the comments!